Detailed analysis of excited state systematics in a lattice QCD calculation of $g_A$: Observations and Conclusions

-By utilizing a large number of early to mid-time data, one is able to detect if the late-time data is subject to a correlated fluctuation which might otherwise bias the ground state matrix elements (Figs.~\ref{fig:fit_late_tsep_comparison} and \ref{fig:fit_late_tsep_2pt}).
+By utilizing a large number of early to mid-time data, one is able to detect if the late-time data is subject to a correlated fluctuation which might otherwise bias the determination of the ground state matrix elements (Figs.~\ref{fig:fit_late_tsep_comparison} and \ref{fig:fit_late_tsep_2pt}).
 With only three values of $\tsep$ at late time, it is not possible to perform such a data truncation study that could identify this issue.

 We have found that including the Feynman-Hellmann correlation functions in a global fully correlated analysis, even though they are constructed from the three-point functions as in \eqnref{eq:fh_corr} and are highly correlated with $R_\G(\tsep,\t)$, improves the stability and precision of the extracted ground state parameters (\figref{fig:comparison}).
 This improvement arises because the excited states present themselves differently in the two sets of matrix-element correlation functions.

 Even though the Feynman-Hellmann correlation function has greater noise than the standard three-point correlator at equal $\tsep$ and statistics (compare, for example, $\tsep=1$~fm. in \figref{fig:psychedelic_moose}), the more rapid decay of excited states demonstrated in \secref{sec:es_breakdown} means that this strategy mitigates the exponential degradation of the signal-to-noise of the nucleon's two- and three-point correlation functions as $\tsep$ is increased, which requires exponentially more computational resources to control the stochastic precision.
 The strategy we present in this work offers a more economical method of obtaining the ground state matrix elements than that which is more commonly advocated for in the literature, which is to use high-statistics calculations at $\tsep\approx1-2$~fm or larger.
 In future work, we will investigate the same strategy for non-zero momentum transfer correlation functions which are used to determine the nucleon form factors.